ProLambda/Times/README.md

    $stack exec proj
    ```

-5. Comment all 3 lines in step4 and then `$stack build` again
+5. Comment all 3 lines in step 4 and then `$stack build` again
 6. For DISQUS configuration, please check relative JS code in main.html
 7. For PostgreSQL setting, please refer to official doc